irthomasthomas/llm-prompt-engineer/README.md

+# This is a work-in-progress and probably mostly broken in this version.

 This plugin provides functionality for generating few-shot prompts from Git repositories and GitHub issues.
 It can be used as a plugin for the LLM CLI tool.